Danziger/gmzcodes/README.md

 ### Tech

-- Add a basic Webpack setup to minify the code.
+* Add a basic Webpack setup to minify the code.
-- Create a GMZPaint class for all the drawing logic.
+* Create a GMZPaint class for all the drawing logic.
-- Deploy from `dist` directory.
+* Deploy from `dist` directory.
 See https://medium.com/linagora-engineering/deploying-your-js-app-to-github-pages-the-easy-way-or-not-1ef8c48424b7.
-- Screenshot mode.
+*s Screenshot mode.

 Author